redox-os/book/src/ch12-03-creating-proper-bug-reports.md

 4. If it is a significant problem, join us on [Chat](./ch13-01-chat.md) and ask if it is a known problem, or if someone plans to address it in the short term.

-5. Identify the Redox package that is causing the issue.
-If a particular command is the source of the problem, look for a repo on Redox GitLab with the same name.
-Or, for certain programs such as games or command line utilities, you can search for the package containing the command with `grep -rnw COMMAND --include Cargo.toml`, where `COMMAND` is the name of the command causing the problem.
-The location of the `Cargo.toml` file can help indicate which Redox package contains the command.
+5. Identify the recipe that is causing the issue.
+If a particular command is the source of the problem, look for a repository on Redox GitLab with the same name.
+Or, for certain programs such as `games` or command line utilities, you can search for the package containing the command with `grep -rnw COMMAND --include Cargo.toml`, where `COMMAND` is the name of the command causing the problem.
+The location of the `Cargo.toml` file can help indicate which recipe contains the command.
 This is where you should expect to report the issue.

-6. If the problem involves multiple packages, kernel interactions with other programs, or general build problems, then you should plan to log the issue against the `redox` repository.
+6. If the problem involves multiple recipes, kernel interactions with other programs, or general build problems, then you should plan to log the issue against the `redox` repository.

 7. If the problem occurs during build, record the build log using `script` or `tee`, e.g.
     ```sh